 1. You can have an 8-5 job and still live a passionate, creative life.

 I know people who have lived their whole lives being an employee, and they’re well and good.
-Contrary to what some of us creatives think, others are totally happy and successful with their 8-5 jobs.
+Contrary to what some full-time creative entrepreneurs would claim, others are totally happy and successful with their 8-5 jobs.
 Climbing up the corporate ladder excites them (something I can attest to), having a clear boundary between “work” and “home” relieves them of unnecessary stress, being mentored by industry leaders and working with a team gives them joy, retiring with a nice pension is not so bad of a plan too.

 For the first 4 years of my career I maintained a corporate job and thoroughly enjoyed the experience.
 Until now, I still see those years as the peak of my career.
 I loved my job, and my salary funded my travels and my creative pursuits.
 At one point I lived close to my office in the city, so even though I needed to work overtime on some days, I would just walk back to my rented condominium unit and be home in like 10 minutes.
 This set up gave me a lot of freedom to blog, hone my skills, work on personal projects, and take sideline gigs.